 Like several Rob Reiner films, Flipped (2010) is a hidden gem that you could be forgiven for overlooking as a consequence of some questionable marketing that doesn’t do it justice.
 It’s almost criminally underrated, with a 55% rating on rotten tomatoes and a 45 on Metacritic.
 Its user ratings are better (78% and 7.9 respectively), but Flipped is certainly more of a cult classic than a box office hit.

 As Carrie Rickey (Philadelphia Inquirer) also notices, Flipped is strikingly similar to my other all-time favourite Reiner film: The Sure Thing.
-Both are presented around a premise – Walter Gibson’s (John Cusack) ‘sure thing’ and Bryce Loski’s (Callan McAuliffe) ‘flip’ – that is not truly an accurate reflection of what I believe the films are really about.
+Both are marketed around a premise – Walter Gibson’s (John Cusack) ‘sure thing’ and Bryce Loski’s (Callan McAuliffe) ‘flip’ – that is not truly an accurate reflection of what I believe the films are really about.
 And, like The Sure Thing, Flipped is a Hollywood rarity bordering on the miraculous: a coming-of-age story that adopts a pure, hopeful, optimistic conception of true love that’s deeply intertwined with self-esteem.